scolecite/mica-gd355/lectures/proj-parametric-design.md

 We will create a design system that is controlled by the parameters you define.
 Instaed of focusing on individual design outcomes, we will create rules and systems that can generate many different variations.
 To do this, we will have to rethink about the role of a designer.
 How do you work with the large amount of data?
 How do you create a more personalized/customized experience?
 Will you hand-craft each and every variation?
 Will you automate and randomize everything?
 Who makes the decisions for your design?
 How do you maintain your design system?
 Remember that we are not making decisions for every single design variation.
 We are designing *a system*.

-You will work with data you collect or find online, and map the data to visual forms.
+You will work with data you collect yourself or find online, and map the data to visual forms.

 Choose one of the options below for your project:
 - Choose a company and create unique business cards for its 50 employees.